Up to 60% off sofas & mattresses — limited‑time deals.

 Assembly 4.2 Straightforward setup and predictable placement.

-Seat Comfort 4.3 Plush, easy to lounge, and forgiving during long TV sessions.
+Seat Comfort 4.3 Plush and easy to lounge on through long TV sessions.

-Back Support 3.8 Comfortable, but upright work needs an added lumbar pillow.
+Back Support 3.8 Comfortable, but upright work still benefits from lumbar help.

-Seat Depth Fit 3.7 Great for tall loungers; can overwhelm shorter legs.
+Seat Depth Fit 3.7 Great for taller loungers; can overwhelm shorter legs.

 Cooling / Breathability 3.5 Corduroy warmth showed up during longer blocks.

-Layout Practicality 3.8 A standard sofa that shines most when you sprawl.
+Layout Practicality 3.8 A standard sofa that works best when you sprawl instead of sit formally.

-Ease of Movement / Repositioning 3.7 Big enough to be stable, but not something you casually slide around daily.
+Ease of Movement / Repositioning 3.7 Stable once placed, but not a piece you casually slide around.

 Value 4.2 Strong comfort and upkeep for the footprint.